fetchai/agents-aea/docs/protocol.md

+# Protocols

 <a href="../api/protocols/base#protocol-objects">`Protocols`</a> define the structure of agent-to-agent and component-to-component interactions, which in the AEA world, are in the form of communication.
 To learn more about interactions and interaction protocols, see <a href="../interaction-protocol">here</a>.

 Protocols in the AEA world provide definitions for:

-* `messages` defining the structure and syntax of messages;
+- `messages` defining the structure and syntax of messages;

-* `serialization` defining how a message is encoded/decoded for transport; and optionally
+- `serialization` defining how a message is encoded/decoded for transport; and optionally

-* `dialogues` defining the structure of dialogues formed from exchanging series of messages.
+- `dialogues` defining the structure of dialogues formed from exchanging series of messages.

 <img src="../assets/protocol.jpg" alt="Protocol simplified" class="center" style="display: block; margin-left: auto; margin-right: auto;width:80%;">